Baruipur: Population

+Language

+At the time of the 2011 Census of India, 95.55% of the population spoke Bengali, 3.50% Hindi and 0.94% Urdu as their first language.

+Religion

+According to the 2011 Census of India, 89.25% of the population is Hindu, 8.81% Muslim, 1.43% Christian, 0.05% Sikh, 0.02% Buddhist and 0.01% Jain.
+0.42% did not state a religion in the census.

 Civic administration

 Municipality

 Baruipur Municipality covers an area of 9.50 km2.
-It has jurisdiction over parts of the Baruipur.
+It has jurisdiction over the entire city of Baruipur.
 The municipality was established in 1869.
-It is divided into 17 wards.
+It is divided into 17 administrative wards.
 According to the 2022 municipal election, it is being controlled by the All India Trinamool Congress.

 Police stations

 Baruipur police station covers an area of 212.48 km2.
 It has jurisdiction over parts of the Baruipur Municipality, and the Baruipur CD block.

 Baruipur women police station has jurisdiction over parts of the Baruipur Municipality, and the Baruipur CD block.

 CD block HQ

-The headquarters of the Baruipur CD block are located at PO Piyali Town, Phultala, Baruipur.
+The headquarters of the Baruipur CD block are located at Piyali Town.
 The map of the CD block Baruipur on the page number 383 in the District Census Handbook 2011 for the South 24 Parganas district shows the headquarters of the CD block as being in Baruipur.

 Transport

 Baruipur is on the State Highway 1.

-Baruipur Junction railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway system.
+Baruipur Junction railway station is on the Sealdah–Namkhana line and Sealdah-Diamond Harbour line of the Kolkata Suburban Railway.